GFS collaborates with local community organizations on community drives for our neighbors. Learn how to support our current drive.

 How are Students and Families Involved?

 While many activities are student-driven and led, teachers and adults serve as guides, ensuring that everyone fully understands the important role our neighbors play in our lives and our world.
-Student clubs, including Community Action Club, Lunch for the Hungry, Gardening, and Education Justice support local drives and initiatives that combat food and clothing insecurity, partnering with other schools and organizations, and tapping into the collective power of our current family and alumni bodies.
+Student clubs, including Community Engagement Club, Gardening, and Education Justice support local drives and initiatives that combat food and clothing insecurity, partnering with other schools and organizations, and tapping into the collective power of our current family and alumni bodies.
 With some of our signature programs, our teachers lead, sharing their expertise and love of teaching and learning with others outside of GFS.

 How does GFS engage with the community?